monobot/asyncorm/docs/setup.rst

 To be able to use asyncOrm you have to provide database, the loop and the modules where the models are defined.
 For that we provide a **configure_orm** function that will return the already configured orm you will use on the whole application

+Asyncorm can be configured like this, using a simple dictionary and so passing forward the data needed.

 .. code-block:: python

     from asyncorm import configure_orm